What Are the Benefits of Speeding Up a Website?

 14. Combine Your Background Images into Image Sprites

-The more requests a user’s browser has to make to your server, the slower your website will be for that user; most website templates are made up of multiple background images, and this ends up creating several different requests whenever visitor’s try to load the website.
-The solution to this is to combine those images into one, so that a visitor’s browser only has to request one image when trying to load your website; this can be achieved with image Sprites.
+The more requests a user’s browser has to make to your server, the slower your website will be for that user; most website templates are made up of multiple background images, and this ends up creating several different requests whenever a visitor tries to load the website.
+The solution to this is to combine those images into one so that a visitor’s browser only has to request one image when trying to load your website; this can be achieved with image Sprites.

 By combining background images into image sprites, you’ll be able to reduce request overhead, the number of bytes your visitor’s browser downloads and delay caused by roundtrips made when your server is downloading other resources.
 This will lead to a much faster website.